kiart-tantasi/spring-boot-growthbook/mongodump/README.md

 In case you are lazy to config GrowthBook on your own, you can use `mongorestore` to restore prepared data from this `mongodump` directory

-- First, you need to mount port 27017:27017 in `docker-compose.yaml`

 # Restore

 ```